awsdocs/amazon-ec2-user-guide/doc_source/ami-boot.md

 + **AMI** – When launching an instance, you must select an AMI that is configured for UEFI\.
 The AMI must be configured as follows:
   + **OS** – The operating system contained in the AMI must be configured to use UEFI; otherwise, the instance launch will fail\.
 For more information, see [Determine the boot mode of the OS](#os-boot-mode)\.
   + **AMI boot mode parameter** – The boot mode parameter of the AMI must be set to `uefi`\.
 For more information, see [Determine the boot mode parameter of an AMI](#ami-boot-mode)\.

-**Note**
-Currently AWS does not provide AMIs that are already configured to support UEFI\.
-To use an AMI that supports UEFI, you must either create the AMI or import it through CloudEndure\.
-For more information, see [Set the boot mode of an AMI](#set-ami-boot-mode) and the [CloudEndure Documentation](https://docs.cloudendure.com/)\.
+AWS does not provide AMIs that are already configured to support UEFI\.
+You must [configure the AMI](#set-ami-boot-mode), import the AMI through [VM Import/Export](https://docs.aws.amazon.com/vm-import/latest/userguide/), or import the AMI through [CloudEndure](https://docs.cloudendure.com/)\.

 ## Determine the boot mode parameter of an AMI<a name="ami-boot-mode"></a>